polkascan/py-substrate-metadata-docs/docs/kusama/scheduler.md

 ---------
 ### MaxScheduledPerBlock
  The maximum number of scheduled calls in the queue for a single block.

+ NOTE:
+ + Dependent pallets&#x27; benchmarks might require a higher limit for the setting.
+Set a higher limit under `runtime-benchmarks` feature.
 #### Value
 ```python
 50